netvl/picopickle/README.md

 picopickle 0.1.0
 ================

-(This readme is currently in flux and may reflect features unavailable in the latest released version.
-This situation is only temporary)

 picopickle is a serialization library for Scala.
 Its main features are:

 * Small and almost dependency-less (the core library depends only on [shapeless]).